eXascaleInfolab/clubmark/README.md

 *               hard    nofile          524288
 *               soft    nofile          4096
 ```
-And then execute `ulimit -n 65536` to set this value for the current process.
+And then execute `ulimit -n 65536` or `ulimit -u unlimited` to set this value for the current process.

 Typically the benchmarking is expected to be executed in the RAM, so reduce the system swappiness setting it to 1 ..
 10:
 `sysctl -w vm.swappiness=10` or setting it permanently in `/etc/sysctl.conf`: